-CEMUS Forum actively organizes Open Events in collaboration with various actors in the local and wider community.
-We have many lectures, workshops,discussions and film showings etc. throughout the year, and a Uppsala Sustainability Festival at the end of each semester.
+CEMUS Forum actively organizes open ovents in collaboration with various actors in the local and wider community.
+We have many events free and open to the public including lectures, workshops, discussions and film showings throughout the year, and a Uppsala Sustainability Festival at the end of each semester.

 Much of the envisioning, planning and delivery work of this is done in collaboration with our students.
 Events are intended to attract not only current university staff and students, but also alumni, government officials, interested public and organizations.

-At the end of each semester, CEMUS organizes a festival to celebrate, share, and show off the great work that has been happening around CEMUS.
-Truly CEMUS style, the festival is co-created by students, course coordinators, researchers and actors from the local and wider community.
+At the end of each semester, CEMUS organizes a festival to celebrate, share, and present the great work that students at CEMUS have done.
+The festival is co-created by students, course coordinators, researchers and actors from the local and wider community.

+Lecture series on current issues: open to the public (in Swedish).
 Framtidsakademin offers public lectures by researchers that address questions of environment, development and sustainability.
 The lecture-series consists of five lecture per semester, free of charge and open for all, run in collaboration with Folkuniversitetet.
+The theme for Spring 2019 is (Bio)diversity.

 Film & Framtid